TheLastCylon/ecosystem/documentation/examples/dice_roller/client.md

 This example can be run with: `python -m examples.dice_roller.client`

-Remember to have the server running with: `python -m examples.dice_roller.server -i 0`
+Remember to have the server running with: `python -m examples.dice_roller.dice_roller_example -i 0`

 ## The code.